tomkdefra/defra-dash/learning-and-development/pathway_data-science-and-stats.md

 ## Overview

-The Data Science and Statistics Learning Journey offers a structured pathway to develop skills in data analysis, statistical methods, and data science techniques.
-This journey is split into two paths: R and Python, each catering to beginner and intermediate learners.
-This guide outlines the pros and cons of each path and details the courses available.
+The material linked below provides a structured pathway to develop skills in data analysis, statistical methods, and data science techniques.
+This journey is split into two paths, R and Python, depending on the programming language you prefer to use in your work.
+This guide outlines the pros and cons of each path and details some suggested courses and relevant reading.

 ## R Pathway